 1. Submit to Search Engines

-You want to make sure that your website has been submitted to search engines.
+You want to ensure your website has been submitted to search engines.
 SEO is all about optimizing your position in various search engines, but this is only relevant if you are listed in the search engines.
-When your website is brand new and has no incoming links yet, it can be difficult for the spiders to find it, so it’s a good idea to hand submit your site to the search engine.
+When your website is brand new and has no incoming links, it can be difficult for spiders to find, so it’s a good idea to hand submit your site to the search engine.

 2. Clean up Your Site

 Make sure your website is organized and clear.
 It is essential to clean up any dead links.
-Fix any errors that may appear on your site and double-check to make sure your entire site’s HTML is up to par.
+Fix any errors that may appear on your site and double-check to ensure your entire site’s HTML is up to par.
 There are online services that can help you do this.
-Since search engines primarily work and rank websites through robots, it is important to make sure all of the technical aspects of your website are in good working order.
-This helps ensure that the robots can quickly and freely crawl through your site, and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.
+Since search engines primarily work and rank websites through robots, it is important to ensure all of your website’s technical aspects are in good working order.
+This helps ensure that the robots can quickly and freely crawl through your site and won’t encounter any errors or roadblocks that force them to abandon your site too soon.